HobnobMancer/cazy_webscraper/README.md

 `--strains` - List of specific species strains to restrict the scraping of CAZymes to.

 `--verbose`, `-v` - Enable verbose logging.
 This does not set the SQLite engine `echo` parameter to True.
 Default: False.

+### GenBank sequence retrieval cache

+`cazy_webscraper` produces three cache files, which are written to the cache dir:
+1. `no_seq_retrieved.txt` which lists the GenBank accessions for which no sequence could be retrieved from GenBank
+2. `seq_retrieved.txt` which list GenBank accessiosn for which a sequence was retrieved from GenBank
+3. JSON file keyed by GenBank accessions and valued by the retrieved protein sequence

 ## Extracting protein sequences from the local CAZyme database and building a BLAST database